 Can depression be cured?

-250 million people globally, one in five UK adults, suffer with clinical anxiety.
-The pandemic has both raised awareness of the condition, and worsened it.
-For such a widespread problem, little is known about how clinical works, or the ways it can be treated.
+250 million people globally, and one in five UK adults, suffer with clinical depression and anxiety. pandemic has both raised awareness of condition, and worsened it.
+For such a widespread problem, little is known about how clinical depression works, or the ways it be treated.
 A blended approach of art and science, often led by people who have personal and direct experience of depression, is making progress.
-For those who have it, is managing depression the best we can hope for, or could there be a cure?
+For those who have it, is managing depression the best we hope for, or could there be a cure?
 Join us for a ThinkIn in which we explore the latest scientific research, and what it means for mental health care.

 can buy Olivers book here: